CiaranMcDonaldCS/resova-intelligence-v3/OPTIONAL_DATA_HANDLING.md

 **Key Points:**
 - ✅ Never invents data
 - ✅ Offers behavioral proxies when available
-- ✅ Suggests how to get the data
 - ✅ Maintains professional, helpful tone

 ---